Why would you want to hide affiliate links?

-You Get Your Own Tracking
+4. You Get Your Own Tracking

 This gives you an additional tracking platform which you can test against what your affiliate program manager tells you.

 The stats from cloaking platforms are always dependable and not biased … something that can’t be said about some tracking tools provided in various affiliate programs.

-How to Cloak Links in WordPress
+How to Hide Affiliate Links in WordPress

 As with most things in WordPress, this can be done through a plugin.

-This plugin provides all the functionality you might need, in an easy to use form.
+These link cloaking plugins provide the functionality you might need, in an easy to use form.

 To create a new cloaked link you just have to go to Pretty Link > Add New Link in your WordPress admin.